-When calculating the annual distribution runoff by the applying "average distribution of runoff over years of a featured water content graduation," average annual water flow dataset was generated.
+When calculating the annual distribution runoff by the applying "average distribution of runoff over years of a featured water content graduation," average annual water flow data set was generated.
 The resulting hydrological data set was ranked in descending order, and its empirical probability was determined by using the following formula:

-$$P = \frac{m}{(n+1)} 100\% \tag{4.5}$$
+$$P = \frac{m}{(n+1)} 100\% \tag{2.9.6}$$

-Where m - is the sequence number of dataset and n - is a number of samples.
+Where m - is the sequence number of data set and n - is a number of samples.

 In accordance with the calculated supply curve, the water management year of the corresponding water group was selected: 1.
 High watery year; 2.
 Average watery year; 3.
-Low watery year [8].
+Low watery year [14].
 In turn, water managements year also divided into two periods of watery, low watery period (IV-IX months) and high watery period (X-III months) respectively.
-Results are given in Table 4.1.